Benjamin Boateng-Owusu

 - Spotlight: Photographic exploration of Accra's drinking spots as cultural landmarks and living urban archives.
 View presentation →

-- The Gentleman Experience: Film screening exploring modern dating and relationship formation.
-View gallery →
+- The Gentleman Experience: Film screening exploring modern dating and relationship formation. link coming soon →

 - Kabom Event: Live celebration reimagining classic Ghanaian music for contemporary audiences.
 Read more →